 Teaching an online course is a low-investment online business idea for generating passive income.
 All you need to do is put together a video walkthrough explaining a subject you’re familiar with and then host it on your own personal website.

-To start creating your first online course, brainstorm a topic that you know well enough to teach someone how to do from scratch.
-This can be literally anything—music production, social media marketing, web development, you name it.
+To start creating your first online course, brainstorm a topic you know well enough to teach someone how to do from scratch.
+This can be anything—music production, social media marketing, web development, you name it.

 Why teach an online course?

 - You already have the knowledge, you just need to share it.
-Focus on teaching something that you’re already an expert at and the rest will come naturally, whether it’s building iOS apps, creating monthly budgets, or running Facebook ad campaigns.
+Focus on teaching something you’re already an expert at and the rest will come naturally, whether it’s building iOS apps, creating monthly budgets, or running Facebook ad campaigns.

 - Teaching someone a new skill is its own reward.
 While there’s definitely money to be made teaching online courses, helping other people is always a satisfying experience in itself.